Skip to content

 Alkoholfrei vs. ohne Alkohol

-The definitions of the terms are clearly regulated under German food law, but they have not yet become part of common usage.
+The definitions of these terms are clearly regulated under German food law, but they have not yet been adopted in common usage.
 The terms differ in the following detail:

-• non-alcoholic beverage can be up to 0.5 percent alcohol by volume contain.
+• A non-alcoholic drink can up to 0.5% alcohol by volume contain.

-• A drink without alcohol is intended to guarantee that there is no, i.e. 0.0 percent alcohol by volume contains.
+• A drink without alcohol should guarantee that there is none, so 0.0% alcohol by volume contains.

 Should we make it even more complicated?
-According to German food law, products labeled 0.0 or no alcohol may contain up to 0.05% alcohol by volume.
-Even 0.0% is no guarantee that a product is free of alcohol.
+According to German food law, products labelled "0.0" or "without alcohol" may contain up to 0.05% alcohol by volume.
+Therefore, even 0.0% is not a guarantee that a product is alcohol-free.

 Why is that?

-A glass of apple juice can contain up to 0.6 percent alcohol by volume.
+A glass of apple juice can contain up to 0.6% alcohol by volume.

 This is due to production processes.
-There are often fluctuations in the production process that make it impossible to filter out all of the alcohol.
-Let me explain it to you with non-alcoholic beer.
-When producing non-alcoholic beer, an alcoholic beer is produced and the alcohol is removed using dealcoholization.
-With the current state of technology, the process cannot remove all of the alcohol.
+Fluctuations in the production process often make it impossible to filter out all the alcohol.
+Let me explain using non-alcoholic beer as an example.
+In the production of non-alcoholic beer, an alcoholic beer is brewed, and the alcohol is removed through dealcoholization.
+With current technology, this process cannot remove all the alcohol.
 Therefore, there is a tolerance limit of up to 0.5% residual alcohol.
-0.0% products that contain even less are a recent development that has been made possible by technological advances.
-Since a guarantee of 0.0% is almost never possible, there is also a tolerance of 0.03% alcohol here.
+0.0% products, which contain even less, are a more recent development made possible by technological advancements.
+Since a guarantee of 0.0% is almost never achievable, there is also a tolerance of 0.03% alcohol.

 What about non-alcoholic alternatives to spirits like Laori?

-Laori is legally alcohol-free and contains less than 0.3% alcohol. innovative manufacturing processes Laori is made completely without alcohol.
-For the final kick of freshness, we add a little natural juniper flavor to our non-alcoholic alternative to gin, which contributes to the unmistakable gin taste and creates the "residual alcohol."
+Laori It is legally alcohol-free and contains less than 0.3% alcohol.
+Because of this innovative manufacturing processes Laori is produced entirely without alcohol.
+For that final burst of freshness, we add... z.B. in our alcohol-free alternative to gin, we add some natural juniper flavoring, which contributes to the distinctive gin-like taste and creates the "residual alcohol".

-Why does Laori still have less alcohol content than a non-alcoholic beer?
+Why does Laori still have a lower alcohol content than a non-alcoholic beer?

-All Laori products are designed to be mixed.
-They are not designed to be enjoyed on their own.
-If you drink a non-alcoholic Laori Spritz and mix it with tonic water, you are "watering down" the alcohol content.
-This means that a non-alcoholic Laori Spritz (200ml) only has an alcohol content of around 0.06 percent by volume.
-If you drink two of these, you have consumed less alcohol than if you drink a bottle of non-alcoholic beer or apple juice.
+All Laori products are designed for mixing.
+They are not intended for drinking neat.
+If you drink a non-alcoholic Laori Spritz and mix it with tonic water, you dilute the alcohol content.
+As a result, a 200ml non-alcoholic Laori Spritz has an alcohol content of only about 0.06% by volume.
+Drinking two of these means you've consumed less alcohol than if you drank a bottle of non-alcoholic beer or apple juice.

 Alcohol-free Laori & Tonic has an alcohol content of 0.06%

-The situation is similar with Laori & Tonic, the non-alcoholic alternative to Gin Laori Juniper No 1.
-Here we have an alcohol content of 0.25% per 100ml .
-When mixed with Laori & Tonic you only have an alcohol content of 0.06% .
+At Laori & The tonic with the alcohol-free alternative to Gin Laori Juniper No. 1 is similar.
+Here we have an alcohol content of 0.25% per 100ml..
+As Laori & When mixed with tonic, you only have an alcohol content of 0.06%..